Diagnosis: Menopause? Dr. Randolph Explains... March 07, 2017

 These higher levels of SHGB, in turn, bind up the levels of free testosterone circulating in your blood, resulting in a condition of “relative testosterone deficiency.”
 Although your levels of testosterone may (or may not) appear within normal limits on a blood test, the amount that is available for use by your tissues is far lower than what is needed.

 The result for you: symptoms of low testosterone, which include: low libido, low energy, poor memory, fatigue, depression and apathy.

 For our patients at the Ageless & Wellness Medical Center, I have created specific guidelines to determine your individual supplementation needs, depending on your age, menstrual history, symptoms, and hormone test results.
 Recommended supplements are based on specific criteria, including: age range, life cycle, and associated hormone level shifts, resulting type of imbalance/medical condition, and common symptoms.

 All of our hormonal supplements are bioidentical formulations that duplicate the natural physiology of hormones in the body.
 Ingredients as listed are derived from natural and/or plant-based substances.

 If you are unable to visit our medical practice, but still need hormone expertise, consider our Personal Hormone Tele-Consultations, which include a self-test kit plus a phone consultation with one of our clinicians.
 During your tele-consultation, our clinicians will review your bloodwork results with you and discuss over-the-counter options for restoring hormone balance.

-The answer is simple: relief from unwanted symptoms!
-You should expect improved libido (sex drive); improved moods, memory and sleep; renewed strength and energy; and the ability to lose weight more easily.
 When or if symptoms persist, adrenal support (to manage stress), additional bioidentical hormone supplementation, and/or a compounded formulation may also be required.
 We are always happy to help you on your journey to better hormone health and wellness!